-1. The Risk Management Committee consists of at least 3 members of the Risk Management Committee and at least 1 Risk Management Committee must be an independent director.

-2. Can devote sufficient time to the work of the Risk Management Committee.

-3. Independent Director who chaired the Risk Management Committee.
+- 1. The Risk Management Committee consists of at least 3 members of the Risk Management Committee and at least 1 Risk Management Committee must be an independent director. - 2.
+Can devote sufficient time to the work of the Risk Management Committee. - 3.
+Independent Director who chaired the Risk Management Committee.
 Qualifications of independent directors must be fully fulfilled in accordance with the Notification of the Capital Market Supervisory Board.

-Scope of Authority and Duties of the Risk Management Committee
+Scope of Authority and Duties of the Risk Management Committee applied for the entire organization.

-- Determine effective policies for integrated risk management framework covering major risks on the company's core business implementation specified below.
+1) Determine effective policies for integrated risk management framework covering major risks

+on the company's core business implementation specified below.

-- Strategic Risks
+☐ Strategic Risks

-- Market Risk
+☐ Market Risk

-- Financial Risks
+☐ Financial Risks

-- Operational Risks
+☐ Operational Risks

-2) Develop a set of efficient risk management plans and procedures for the organization as a whole.
+2) Develop a set of efficient risk management plans and procedures for the organization as

+whole.

-3) Promote follow-up and assessment actions to keep pace with the risk management policies applied for the entire organization.
+3) Promote follow-up and assessment actions to keep pace with the risk management policies